 Requests to access, amend, delete or restrict the use of your personal data.

 Please send us a request at the address shown above if you would like to know what personal data we have about you, or would like us to correct inaccurate data, delete your personal data, or restrict the use of your personal data.
 We commit to responding to your request promptly and honoring your reasonable requests.
 We will comply with all applicable legal requirements related to your requests, but please note that we are not required by law to delete or restrict the use of your data in a way that prevents us from complying with our legal obligations to our customer or that interferes with our reasonable record keeping as necessary to demonstrate compliance with our contracts and applicable law.
-If our access to your personal data is based on our cloud hosted LMS service, we may refer your request to our customer – please see the section below captioned Our Hosted LMS.
+If our access to your personal data is based on our cloud hosted LMS service or Teacher as a Service offering, we may refer your request to our customer – please see the section below captioned Our Hosted LMS.

 If you do not want to receive our email you may unsubscribe by using the unsubscribe link in the email or by writing to us at the address above.
 If you are a designated representative of our customer you cannot opt out of receiving our communications related to the customer’s account, but we will otherwise honor your opt out request.